garethltm/obsibrain/2024 Semester 1/COMPSCI345 - Human-computer Interaction/Inclusive Design.md

 2. Can create a diversity of ways to participate in an experience
 3. Can design for interdependence and bring complementary skills together
 ## What is the difference between diversity and inclusion?
+It's like the difference between hearing and listening

+Hearing $\rightarrow$ You perceive the sound but you don't understand the context Listening $\rightarrow$ Paying atten